edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

  * The paired-end merger algorithm (e.g., pandaseq) did not do a perfect job, and concatenated ends that do not belong together.
  * Some combination of the above, as well as some other scenarios.

   We will filter out these failed-to-align sequences (really, the removing the entire OTU cluster that they represent) from the dataset after we make the OTU table.
 In the meantime, let's create a text file of all the names of the rep. sequence OTU IDs that we want to remove.
 We only have three failures, so we easily could do it by hand.
 What if we had more?
 Here's how to automate the generation of the "cdhit_rep_seqs_failures_names.txt" file using the `grep` command.
 We will not go into details, but general grep help is [here](http://unixhelp.ed.ac.uk/CGI/man-cgi?grep).
+Navigate back into the QIIMETutorial directory to run the grep command.

   ```
   grep -o -E "^>\w+" pynast_aligned/cdhit_rep_seqs_failures.fasta | tr -d ">" > cdhit_rep_seqs_failures_names.txt